Article Collection

 In 1961 at MIT, John McCarthy, Jack Dennis, and Fernando Corbató talked about allowing multiple computer users to behave as if they were the only user.

 Installations of early operating systems could be counted by hand.
-For more than 10 years, CTSS ran on only two machines at MIT, with some outside users connecting from California, South America, the University of Edinburgh, and the University of Oxford.
+For example, for more than 10 years CTSS ran on only two machines at MIT, with some outside users connecting from California, South America, the University of Edinburgh, and the University of Oxford.

 CTSS’ novel features are summarized in the Wikipedia article CTSS Features.